cpp20120/DagFlow/README.md

 ### [Design](https://github.com/cpp20120/DagFlow/blob/main/docs/how_it_works.md)
 * Scheduler: local deques (Chase–Lev) + "central" MPMC queues for external submissions; worker-first, then an attempt to steal from neighbors.

-* MPMC: Michael–Scott + hazard pointers; there is a QSBR path (quiet state based reclamation) for queue tails in the pool.
+* MPMC: Michael–Scott with a QSBR path (quiet state based reclamation) for queue tails in the pool.

 * Synchronization:  memory_order (acquire/release/seq_cst where reconciliation is needed).